vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 PydanticAI brings the "FastAPI feeling" to AI development - and that's exactly what this space needs.
 It's not just about writing less code; it's about writing better, more maintainable AI applications.

+{: .note }
-> Note: PydanticAI is still in early development, but given the Pydantic team's track record, I'm confident in betting on its future.
+Note: PydanticAI is still in early development, but given the Pydantic team's track record, I'm confident in betting on its future.
 The framework is already showing what the future of AI development tools should look like.

 # PydanticAI Basics: A Quick Start Guide

 PydanticAI makes building AI agents feel as natural as writing regular Python code.
 Let's look at three core patterns that make it powerful yet simple to use.

+{: .note }
-> I will keep this brief because, honestly, the PydanticAI documentation is among the best I have ever read.
+I will keep this brief because, honestly, the PydanticAI documentation is among the best I have ever read.
 Generally, Pydantic projects feature excellent documentation with an engaging, informative, and enjoyable writing style.
 Therefore, the best way to gain more information is to consult the documentation directly.
 This article aims to go beyond the documentation and explore a creative real-world application of the framework.

 **Basic Agents**